 Finding a particular limited edition print can be a bit more challenging than an open edition print.
 As mentioned before, there is a finite number of these limited prints available on the market, and depending on the edition size the price and scarcity becomes increasingly higher.
 Limited prints can be found at: art galleries, art fairs, art dealers, direct from artists, estate sales, auction houses or anywhere else fine art can be purchased.
 The price paid for a limited edition print will vary greatly depending on edition size, artist notoriety, availability and size.
 Limited edition prints can range from several hundred to several thousand dollars and beyond.

-Which of these two options does THE SM(ART) COLLECTOR recommend?
+Which of these two options do we recommend?

 We personally prefer the more desirable qualities inherent in limited edition prints.
 Not only do they look superior to their open edition counterpart, they also reflect a higher level of prestige, exclusivity and connoisseurship within your collection.